NKLouis/Note-Taker/README.md

 ## Deployed Link
 https://sleepy-hamlet-60722.herokuapp.com/?

 ## Description

-Create an application that can be used to write, save, and delete notes.
-This application will use an express backend and save and retrieve note data from a JSON file.
+An application that can be used to write, save, and delete notes.
+This application uses an express backend and save and retrieve note data from a JSON file.

 ![](http://g.recordit.co/fvSLUICdX5.gif)